 Family-friendly weekly boarding secures time at home each weekend with an action packed week at School.
 Full boarding also remains a popular option.

-Prospective pupils who currently attend a preparatory or junior school in the UK and who wish to apply for a boarding place at Caterham School should follow the standard processes for admissions at 13+ or 16+.
+Prospective pupils who currently attend a preparatory or junior school in the UK and who wish to apply for a boarding place at Caterham School should contact [email protected] for guidance on how to apply.
 The School occasionally considers applications for 14+ candidates.
-Please contact Admissions prior to submitting an application.

-International candidates (i.e. a prospective pupil who currently attends a school overseas) may join the School at 13+, and 16+.
+International candidates (i.e. a prospective pupil who currently attends a school overseas or an international student that is schooled in the UK) may join the School at 13+, and 16+.
 The School occasionally considers applications for 14+ candidates, should spaces be available.

 There is a five-stage admissions procedure for international applicants: